KillerRebooted/Bookmark/README.md

 ## Usage/Examples

-Use the `Bookmark.py` to Run the Application
+Use the `Bookmark.exe` to Run the Application

 ### Sign Up